Social Network Analysis

 Module 2: Network Management & Measurement

 Module 2 moves beyond basic concepts of network analysis and takes a closer look at the collection, management, and measurement of network data.
 Our Essential Readings examine the different levels at which social networks can be analyzed, as well as common network measures for describing properties of complete networks.
-Our Case Study: A Tale of Two MOOCs compares discussion networks from two courses using an open educational dataset prepared by Kellogg and Edelman Kellogg and Edelmann (2015) as part of the Friday Institute’s work around Massively Open Online Courses for Educators (MOOC-Eds).
+Our Case Study: A Tale of Two MOOCs is based on a study by Kellogg, Booth, and Oliver (2014) and compares discussion networks from two courses using an open educational dataset prepared by Kellogg and Edelmann (2015) as part of the Friday Institute’s work around Massively Open Online Courses for Educators (MOOC-Eds).
 Finally, the Measurement Badge provides an opportunity create your own data product and to reflect on how theses concepts and techniques might apply to your own research.

 Conceptual